Catching Yellowfin Tuna

 Angling and Handling Tips

-Yellowfin tuna are one of the most challenging species to catch with a rod and reel.
+Yellowfin tuna are one of the most challenging species to catch with a rod and reel during your tuna fishing charter.
 Their large size and high capacity for exercise can result in broken tackle if you are poorly prepared.
 Trolling and chumming are the primary methods used by anglers, but there are many tips for catching Yellowfin Tuna.
 Trolling involves creating a flashy presentation of multiple lures trolled in the boat wake while moving along at 7-8 nautical miles per hour.
 Single hook lures with plastic skirts are a common offering and chains or spreader bars of lures are an option to increase the visual attraction.
 Green is a popular color for yellowfin tuna.
 The idea is to have a pattern of lures that splash, wiggle and sparkle enough to trick the fish into thinking it is attacking a group of agitated baitfish.
 Chumming involves introducing a baited hook to yellowfin tuna while the boat is drifting or anchored.
 Cut pieces of common bait fish are tossed in the water around the baited hook to attract tuna.

 Both methods use similar fishing tackle.
 Yellowfin typically range between 30-80 pounds, so use high quality 30, 50, or 80 pound-class reels, rods and line to fish for these beauties.
 Yellowfin that exceed 100 pounds are matched well with the 80 pound class gear.
 Lighter tackle can be used and is gaining popularity, but you better be prepared for a fight if you want to land a 150 lb. yellowfin tuna with 30 pound class tackle.
 Once you’ve hooked a yellowfin, rods are transferred to the angler wearing a gimbal belt and/or back harness.
 This allows for a “stand-up” fish fighting technique.
 A good position for an experienced angler but one that can quickly fatigue an inexperienced angler faced with a large tuna.
 The excitement generated in the cockpit as multiple yellowfin tuna strike and rip line off the reels is the highlight of sport fishing for yellowfin tuna.